-In June 2022, the County resubmitted the draft Housing Element to HCD for a subsequent 60-day review revised Housing Element on the County's website and a link was emailed to all individuals and organization: that previously requested notices relating to the County's housing element.
+In June 2022, the County resubmitted the draft Housing Element to HCD for a subsequent 60-day review period and received comments from HCD on August 26, 2022.
+The County made revisions and posted the revised Housing Element on the County's website and a link was emailed to all individuals and organizations that previously requested notices relating to the County's housing element.
 The Housing Element was posted for 30 days, from February 15, 2023 through March 17, 2023.
-The County made additional revisions from 60-day review period.
-The County considered ongoing comments from the public and advocate groups.
-Assistance, and the public.
+The County made additional revisions from March through June 2023 and rereleased the draft for seven days prior to submitting to HCD for an additional 60-day review period.
+The County considered ongoing comments from the public and advocate groups, including Leadership Counsel of Justice and Accountability, Public Interest Law Project, California Rural Legal Assistance, and the public.
 Comments were considered and incorporated as appropriate.
 A Comment letter was received from HCD on August 21, 2023, along with ongoing comments from advocacy groups, requesting minor updates and clarification with regards to implementation of some of the programs, and background data.
 Updates and clarification were provided and incorporated into the Element.